2022 SCS Conference

 REGISTRATION FEE & REGISTRATION FORM:

-We have sent the registration link to all SCS members and associates by email and will do so again periodically.
-(Do not share that link with anyone else, as otherwise people not eligible to attend may register, which will create myriad problems for the organizers).
-If you are not an SCS member or associate but are interested in attending the conference, send an email to firstname.lastname@example.org with a very brief (two sentence would suffice) statement about yourself and your interest in the conference, and if there is space an invitation will be sent to you with the registration link.
+We will have a registration form up in early March and we will email a link to it to all SCS members and associates.
+(Do not share that link with anyone else, as otherwise people not eligible to attend may register, which will crate myriad problems for the organizers).
 The undiscounted registration fee is $275.
-For SCS student members (grad or undergrad) it will be half of that amount, and for members of religious orders the fee will be waived altogether (though registration is still required).
-The registration fee will cover all one's meals at the conference as well as rooms at the conference venue for the two nights of the conference.
+For students (grad or undergrad) it will be half of that amount, and for members of religious orders the fee will be waived altogether (though registration is still required).
+The registration fee will cover all one’s meals at the conference as well as rooms at the conference venue for the two nights of the conference.

-LIVE STREAMING of TALKS: We will be live streaming the talks, but the live stream will show only the speaker, not the PowerPoint slides.
-However, uring the month of June we will be putting up videos of the talks (with speakers and PowerPoint slies) on youtube.
+LIVE STREAMING of TALKS: At present, the plan is to live stream the talks.
 At some point before the conference the live stream links will be posted on this page.
 Anyone will be able to watch the talks by going to those links, without any registration or fee.

 More information will be posted here as it becomes available.
 If you have questions, email firstname.lastname@example.org